HTTPArchive/almanac.httparchive.org/src/content/en/2019/css.md

 This chart makes me think that Bootstrap is a strong skill to have for getting a job.
 Look at all the opportunity there is to help!
 It's also worth noting that this is a positive signal chart only, the math doesn't add up to 100% because not all sites are using a CSS framework.
 A little bit over half of all sites *are not* using a CSS framework.
 Very interesting no!?

 ### Reset Utilities
 CSS reset utilities intend to normalize or create a baseline for native web elements.
-In case you didn't know, each browser serves it's own stylesheet for all HTML elements, and each browser gets to make their own unique decisions about how those elements look or behave.
+In case you didn't know, each browser serves its own stylesheet for all HTML elements, and each browser gets to make their own unique decisions about how those elements look or behave.
 Reset Utilities have looked at these files, found their common ground (or not), and iron out any differences so you as a developer can style confidently in one browser and have reasonable confidence it will look the same in another.
 So let's take a peek at how many sites are using one!
 The reason they exist seems quite reasonable, so how many folks agree with their tactics and use them in their sites?

 ```<bar chart of 02_011e>```

 Turns out that about 1/3 of the web is using [normalize.css](https://necolas.github.io/normalize.css), which could be considered a more gentle approach to the task then a reset is.
-We looked a little deeper, and it turns out that Bootstrap.css includes normalize.css, which likely accounts for a massive amount of it's usage.
-It's worth noting as well that normalize.css has more adoption than Bootstrap, so there are plenty of folks using it on it's own.
+We looked a little deeper, and it turns out that Bootstrap.css includes normalize.css, which likely accounts for a massive amount of its usage.
+It's worth noting as well that normalize.css has more adoption than Bootstrap, so there are plenty of folks using it on its own.

 ### @supports & @import
 CSS @supports is a way for the browser to check whether a particular property is supported or not and pass that support scenario to CSS for developer handling.